Levemir User Reviews: Patterns from Hundreds of Reports

 What the Trials Add

 Trial data cuts through some of the noise.
 ADA Standards of Care provide consensus guidance.
-Lowering of blood glucose; A1c reduction proportional to baseline.
+Basal insulin coverage with somewhat less weight gain than NPH or glargine in some studies.

 For deeper trial detail, see our Levemir results page.